jtestamark999/anime-bigdata-analytics/README.md

 ## Anime Big Data Analytics System

 ## Overview
-This project designs and implements a Big Data pipeline for analyzing large-scale anime viewing data and metadata.
+This project designs and implements a Big Data pipeline to analyze large-scale anime-viewing data and metadata.
 The system collects, processes, stores, and analyzes anime-related datasets using distributed data processing concepts.

 ---